Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storing Buckeye Candy

-MAKE AHEAD: If you’re looking to get a head start on your buckeyes, you’ll be happy to know that this recipe can be made ahead.
+MAKE AHEAD: You’ll be happy to know that this recipe can be made ahead.
 Simply prepare the buckeyes as directed and place them in an airtight container.
 Store them in the refrigerator or freezer until you’re ready to serve.

 ON THE COUNTER: You can keep your buckeyes at room temperature for up to three days in an airtight container.